Tecun Uman: Historical evidence

-The true existence of a historical Tecun Uman is subject of ongoing debate.
-One piece of evidence to suggest he lived comes from a letter written by Alvarado to Hernán Cortés.
+The true existence of a historical Tecun Uman is a subject of ongoing debate.
+One piece of evidence that suggests he actually lived comes from a letter written by Alvarado to Hernán Cortés.
 However, the letter is quite sparing in details, with Alvarado only mentioning of the battle that ensued: "in this affair one of the four chiefs of the city of Utatlán was killed, who was the captain general of all this country."
 Alvarado did not provide a name for the K'iche' general; nor did he mention how or by whose hand the man was killed.
 Several other indigenous documents describe the arrival of Alvarado in what would become Guatemala, including the Título C'oyoi which describes the battle in terms similar to the modern legend.
-This document also contains the earliest known reference to the K'iche' leader as Tecum Umam.
+This document also contains the earliest known reference to the K'iche' leader, as Tecum Umam.

 The Popol Vuh confirms the observations of Bartolomé de las Casas and the Título de Totonicapán, which record that four lords ruled the K'iche' at the time of the Spanish conquest.
 The first-born son of the Keeper of the Mat (the most powerful of the lords) was expected to prove himself by leading the K'iche' army and was given the title "nima rajpop achij", the same title given to Tecun Uman in the Título K'oyoi.
-This is all tied together by the genealogy of the K'iche' lords that is given near the end of the Popul Vuh and a section of the Título de Totonicapan, which both refer to the son of the Keeper of the Mat as "Tecum" at the time of Alvarado's arrival.
+This is all tied together by the genealogy of the K'iche' lords that is given near the end of the Popul Vuh and in a section of the Título de Totonicapán, which both refer to the son of the Keeper of the Mat as "Tecum" at the time of Alvarado's arrival.

 A second explanation for the absence of greater detail in Alvarado's letter is that Tecun Uman actually did battle with one of Alvarado's subordinates, by the name of Argueta.
 This suggestion is based on the claim of Argueta's descendants that the lance they keep as an heirloom of their predecessor is stained with the blood of the K'iche' hero.

 Name

 It is believed that "Tecun Uman" was more than likely not the ruler's name at all but may have functioned as a sort of title.
 The earliest recorded appearance of the name is in the Título C'oyoi in which he is referred to as "nima rajpop achij adelantado Tecum umam rey k'iche' don k'iq'ab'."
 Translated, this phrase means: "great captain-general Tecum, grandson of the K'iche' king Don K'iqab'."
 Therefore, the word "uman" or "umam" simply means "grandson of" and is not part of Tecun's name at all.
-It has been suggested that "umam" may have been a reference to his genealogy, or the name may have originally been derived from another title given to the hero, "q'uq'umam", meaning "ancient one of quetzal feathers", or it might have come from the indigenous name for a prominent local volcano: "Teyocuman."
+It has been suggested that "umam" may have been a reference to his genealogy, or the name may have originally been derived from another title given to the hero, q'uq'umam, meaning "ancient one of quetzal feathers", or it might have come from the indigenous name for a prominent local volcano: "Teyocuman."